-Dated but still interesting data on Florida workers’ compensation cases: the average back injury settlement in 1990 was $ 38,000 with medical care continuing (called “keeping your case open”).
-In 2002, the average back injury settlement is $ 9,800 with no continuing opportunity for further medical care.
+Very dated but still interesting data on Florida workers’ compensation cases: the average back injury settlement was $ 38,000 with medical care continuing (called “keeping your case open”).
+The average workers’ compensation back injury settlement is $ 9,800 with no continuing opportunity for further medical care.

 - Average Back Injury Settlements (what can you expect as compensation for a back injury from a car accident)